Textbook Information is available through Loras College Barnes and Noble Bookstore

 Please note:

-- Students interested in Professional and Continuing Education program opportunities should refer to the individual program for application and enrollment instructions.
+• Students interested in Professional Development program opportunities should refer to the individual program for application and enrollment instructions.

-Any previously enrolled student wishing to return to Loras to complete his/her bachelor’s degree and who has not been a full-time student for more than one semester must apply for readmission.
-Students participating in a Loras approved foreign study semester are not required to apply for readmission.
+Any previously enrolled student returning to Loras to complete a bachelor’s degree—who has not been a full-time student for more than one semester—must apply for readmission.

-All application materials must be on file in the Registrar’s Office at least 10 business days prior to the start of the term to be considered for readmission for that term.
+All application materials must be on file in the Registrar’s Office at least ten business days prior to the start of the term to be considered for readmission for that term.

 Materials may be submitted in person or by mail: